-Thanks to an optimal balance between traction, power and speed, SALi are especially adapted for freight service.
+Thanks to an optimal balance between traction, power, and speed, SALi is specially adapted for freight service.
 They also feature two acoustic and heat-insulated driver cabs to ensure comfort under extreme temperature conditions.
-SALi comply with all the safety and visibility requirements and are built in accordance with the latest trends and ergonomic criteria.
+The SALi design complies with all the safety and visibility requirements and is built in accordance with the latest trends and ergonomic criteria.

-FCA provides integral freight and passenger transportation services efficiently, safely, reliably and with quality along a railway network comprising 2276km.
-It crosses the western part of Bolivia, linking the Departments of La Paz, Oruro, Cochabamba, Potosí and Chuquisaca, and providing international links with Chile (Arica and Antofagasta), Argentina (La Quiaca) and Peru (Puno).
+FCA provides integral freight and passenger transportation services on a railway network comprising 2,276 km.
+It crosses the western part of Bolivia, linking the departments of La Paz, Oruro, Cochabamba, Potosí and Chuquisaca, and providing international links with Chile (Arica and Antofagasta), Argentina (La Quiaca) and Peru (Puno).

 A commitment to the “Bioceanic Corridor”